xvalexandrexv/Portefolio-Alex/README.md

 # My Portfolio

-A modern and responsive portfolio website built with Next.js, React, Tailwind CSS, and Framer Motion.
+A modern and responsive portfolio website built with Next.js, JavaScript, React, Tailwind CSS, and Framer Motion and hosted by Vercel.
 This project showcases my skills, projects, and contact information in a sleek and interactive manner.

 ## Table of Contents
 - [Features](#features)